-This was the situation of the Athens Acropolis monuments, when the newly founded Greek state begun the task of restoration of the Acropolis, according to the restoration trends of the era.
-These mainly consisted in the purification of the classical monument from all later modifications.
-The first large important restoration program of the Parthenon took place between 1842 and 1845 and was part of a large-scale excavation plan which included the demolition of later constructions, partly to reclaim the incorporated ancient building material, but also serving the ideological context of advocating the ancient Greek civilisation, which constituted a state policy.
-Fortunately, the restoration principles that were employed by the Greek state never followed the fashion of complete reconstruction, but aimed to restore the ruins using as much of the original material.
-This policy should be attributed to the fact that the Acropolis monuments were not considered anymore as a functional monumental complex, but as a ruinous ancient monument serving as symbol for the rebirth of the nation.
+This was the situation of the Athens Acropolis monuments when the newly founded Greek state began the task of restoration according to the restoration trends of the era.
+These mainly consisted of the purification of the classical monument from all later modifications.
+The first large important restoration programme of the Parthenon took place between 1842 and 1845 and was part of a large-scale excavation plan that included the demolition of later construction, partly to reclaim the incorporated ancient building material but also serving the ideological context of advocating ancient Greek civilisation, which constituted a state policy.
+Fortunately, the restoration principles that were employed by the Greek state never followed the fashion of complete reconstruction but aimed to restore the ruins using as much of the original material as possible.
+This policy can be attributed to the fact that the Acropolis monuments were no longer considered as a functional monumental complex, but as a ruinous ancient monument serving as a symbol of the rebirth of the nation.

-The largest restoration works, of the past, took place between 1898 and 1933, under the supervision of engineer Nikolaos Balanos who, against recommendations for using brass reinforcement elements, used restoration double-T or square bracket shaped steel clamps, of different qualities, embedded -mostly- in Portland cement mortar, as well as large iron beams and elements of reinforced concrete, where convenient.
-The technique of moulding lead metal was sporadically used, while ancient clamps that were in a good state were reused.
-The restoration clamps were significantly thicker than the ancient clamps and their metallurgical characteristics varied significantly during the course of the works.
+The largest restoration works in the past took place between 1898 and 1933 under the supervision of an engineer, Nikolaos Balanos, who, against recommendations to use brass reinforcement elements, used restoration double-T or square-bracket-shaped steel clamps of different qualities, mostly embedded in Portland cement mortar, along with large iron beams and elements of reinforced concrete, where convenient.
+The technique of moulding lead was sporadically used, while ancient clamps that were in a good state were reused.
+The restoration clamps were significantly thicker than the ancient clamps, and their metallurgical characteristics varied significantly during the course of the works.
 The choice of embedding the joints in Portland cement mortar proved to be another unsuccessful choice, as just a few years after the application, the steel showed severe corrosion.
-Contrary to the lead metal, the porous mortar did allow the water to reach the iron clamp, while the restored marbles did not have perfect contact between them, allowing the water to penetrate the interface.
-As a result, iron corrosion products, mostly oxides and hydroxides having larger crystal volumes than the iron alloy, grew producing stresses which led to excessive cracking of the marble blocks.
-The restoration works under N. Balanos are considered as below the standards of their era, lacking both in design and in documentation, and resulted to extensive damage of the original material of the monument.
-Though, from a strictly structural point of view, these interventions allowed the monument to withstand the strong 1981 earthquake with minimal damage [4].
+Unlike the lead, the porous mortar did allow the water to reach the iron clamp, while the restored marbles did not have perfect contact between them, allowing the water to penetrate the interface.
+As a result, iron corrosion products, mostly oxides and hydroxides, which have larger crystal volumes than the iron alloy, grew producing stresses, which led to the excessive cracking of the marble blocks.
+The restoration works under Balanos are considered to be below the standards of their era, lacking in both design and documentation, resulting in extensive damage to the monument’s original material.
+However, from a strictly structural point of view, these interventions allowed the monument to withstand the strong 1981 earthquake with minimal damage [4].

-The next large-scale restoration project on the Acropolis of Athens monuments started in 1975, when the interdisciplinary scientific committee (ESMA) undertook the task of providing scientific support to the Acropolis Restoration Service.
-One of the measures proposed by ESMA was the substitution of steel by titanium alloy joints [8-10], which have better physicochemical characteristics and are not prone to corrosion in natural environmental conditions.
+The next large-scale restoration project on the Acropolis of Athens started in 1975, when the interdisciplinary scientific committee (ESMA) undertook the task of providing scientific support to the Acropolis Restoration Service.
+One of the measures proposed by ESMA was the substitution of steel by titanium alloy joints [8]-[10], which have better physicochemical characteristics and are not prone to corrosion in natural environmental conditions.
 The surrounding material that binds the joints to the marble is a cement mortar comprised of Aalborg white cement and quartz sand.
-Hydraulic grouts based on Aalborg white cement and finely ground natural pozzolan are used for consolidation of broken parts [11].
-While, by the end of the current restoration works, most previous restoration clamps will have been removed, parts of the monument that are still standing in their original position will continue being connected by the authentic steel clamps embedded in lead metal.
+Hydraulic grouts based on Aalborg white cement and finely ground natural pozzolan are being used for the consolidation of broken parts [11].
+Although, by the end of the current restoration works, most of the previous restoration clamps will have been removed, the parts of the monument that are still standing in their original position will continue to be connected by the authentic steel clamps embedded in lead.

-Emerging of atmospheric pollution in mid 1950’s and the acceleration of structural elements decay
+Emergence of atmospheric pollution in the mid-1950s and the acceleration of structural element decay